Subscription programs for drinks and snacks encourage customers to change from impulse buyers to automatic customers

 Let’s follow Rose, a semi-regular customer who stops at a convenience store weekly to get coffee after filling up her gas on her way to work.
 Rose passes for gas stations each morning and has little allegiance to one over another, though she likes the coffee most at Stores A and B.

 Rose has a paper stamp card for Store A which offers her a free coffee for every ten she buys at $2.00 per cup.
-When she remembers the card, she is excited for the reward.
+When she remembers the card, she is excited about the reward.
 Store B launches a new subscription coffee program where for $6.00 a month, she can have one free coffee every single day.
 Rose decides to join Store B’s subscription program and now stops there every time she needs her weekly gas fill-up so she can maximize her subscription.
 Also, since she passes by there every day anyway, she now stops a few other times each week and often buys a pastry, too.
+She becomes an automatic customer.

 Store B has a loyal customer in Rose.